Understanding the Difference Between Gold Karats

 1) Gold Market Trends

 The gold price is determined according to supply and demand.
-Paying attention to worldwide gold prices will enable you to purchase when the time is apt.
+Paying attention to worldwide gold prices will enable you to purchase when the time is right.

 2) Inflation and Currency Value